kaiintech/python-magic-8-ball/README.md

 # Magic 8-Ball Python

-A simple **Magic 8-Ball** game built in Python that answers user questions at random.
+A simple **Magic 8-Ball** game built in Python that answers your questions at random.
 Type a question, press Enter, and receive a random answer from the pre-defined list.

 ---